 sick time, where applicable, during their leave.
 This paid time off will be counted against the Pregnancy Disability Leave entitlement.
 Employees who have elected

 An employee is eligible for up to 18 weeks of benefits coverage during Pregnancy Disability Leave and up to 12 additional weeks of benefits coverage during Family and Medical Leave for a maximum of up to 30 weeks.
-The employee is responsible for her regular premium cost and must make arrangements with her administrator to pay premiums.Reinstatement After Pregnancy Disability Leave and Family and Medical LeaveThe employee returning from Pregnancy Disability Leave or a combined Pregnancy Disability/Family and Medical Leave is guaranteed a right to the same position or, under certain circumstances, to a comparable position.Note: Because the archdiocese is
+The employee is responsible for her regular premium cost and must make arrangements with her administrator to pay premiums.Reinstatement After Pregnancy Disability Leave and Family and Medical LeaveThe employee returning from Pregnancy Disability Leave or a combined Pregnancy Disability/Family and Medical Leave is guaranteed a right to the same position or, under certain circumstances, to a comparable position.Note: State Paid Family Leave is available only to employees of the Archdiocesan Catholic Center and the cemeteries and mortuaries.184.108.40.206 Workers' Compensation Leave

 Employees of the archdiocese are covered under a self-insured plan approved by the state, which guarantees that work-related injuries or illnesses that cause employees to be unable to work are covered under

 If an employee is released to return to work with restrictions, the location may not automatically assume the employee cannot perform his or her job duties.
-The location is required to engage in a discussion with the employee and, where necessary, the employee's physician, about potential accommodations to determine whether the qualified injured worker can perform the essential functions of the job without creating an undue hardship for the location or creating a significant risk to the health and safety of the individual or others.
-Additional information can be obtained by contacting the
+The location is required to engage in a discussion promptly with the employee and, where necessary, the employee's physician, about potential accommodations to determine whether the qualified injured worker can perform the essential functions of the job without creating an undue hardship for the location or creating a significant risk to the health and safety of the individual or others.
+Additional information can be obtained by contacting the Insurance Department.
+Cemetery and mortuary persons in charge can contact the Safety, Compliance and Loss Prevention Manager at 213-864-8584.

 Reporting an Injury or Accident.